Trewaters/security-README/README.md

   # Verify this security.txt file
   Signature: https://example.com/.well-known/security.txt.sig
 ```

-2. Create a `security.md` file. see example below:
+2. Create a `SECURITY.md` file. see example below:
 ```
 ## Our security policy and Your responsibility
+- **POLICY**:
+- **SECURITY DISCLOSURE**:
 ## "MY-PROJECT" Checklist: Security Recommendations
 ## Version

 ```
+3. Update your security policy of contact information changes.
+Be vigilant in reviewing and updating this policy as needed.

 ## Our security policy and Your responsibility
 - **POLICY**:
 *Our security policy is to avoid leaving the ecosystem worse than we found it.
 Meaning we are not planning to introduce vulnerabilities into the ecosystem.*

-This is the place for the security policy you wish uphold.
-This is also the place to put the "tl;dr" version of your Security Disclosure requirements.
+The "MY-PROJECT" team and community take all security bugs in "MY-PROJECT" seriously.
+Thank you for improving the security of "MY-PROJECT".
+We appreciate your efforts to disclose the issue responsibly, and will make every effort to acknowledge your contributions.

+Report security bugs by emailing the lead maintainer at [EMAIL ADDRESS] and include the word "SECURITY" in the subject line.

+The lead maintainer will acknowledge your email within a week (7 days), and will send a more detailed response up to 48 hours after that indicating the next steps in handling your report.
+After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and an announcement.
+We may ask for additional information or guidance.

+- "MY-PROJECT" will confirm the problem and determine the affected versions.
+- "MY-PROJECT" will audit code to find any similar problems.
+- "MY-PROJECT" will prepare fixes for all releases still under maintenance.
+These fixes will be released as fast as possible.

+Report security bugs in third-party modules to the person or team maintaining the module.

 - **SECURITY DISCLOSURE**:
 *Your responsibility is to report vulnerabilities to us using the guidelines outlined below.*

-Discuss in tl;dr ( or ELI5 ) how someone could/should disclose a vulnerability to "MY-PROJECT".
-Then expand on this with "How To Disclose a vulnerability in detail".
 Please give detailed steps on how to disclose the vulnerability.
 Keep these OWASP guidelines in mind ( https://www.owasp.org/index.php/Vulnerability_Disclosure_Cheat_Sheet ) when creating your disclosure policy.

 Below are some recommendations for security disclosures:
-- "MY-PROJECT" security contacts { contact: mailto:trewaters@hotmail.com }
+- "MY-PROJECT" security contact { contact: mailto:[EMAIL ADDRESS] }
-- Communication expectations: How much time it could take "MY-PROJECT" to respond?
-What type of response to expect?
-- Disclosure format: When disclosing vulnerabilities please
+- When disclosing vulnerabilities please do the following:
-  1. include scope of vulnerability,
-  2. document steps to identify and
+  1. Your name and affiliation (if any).
+  2. Include scope of vulnerability.
+Let us know who could use this exploit.
+  3. Document steps to identify the vulnerability.
+It is important that we can reproduce your findings.
-  3. how to exploit vulnerability
+  4. Show how to exploit vulnerability, give us an attack scenario.

 ### "MY-PROJECT" Checklist: Security Recommendations
 Follow these steps to improve security when using "MY-PROJECT".